ZeFish/Chisel/README.md

 ```
 ````

-Chisel will automatically find all the notes with `chisel-autoload: true` and load their CSS content.
+Chisel will automatically find all the notes with `chisel: true` and load their CSS content.
 The CSS from all the snippets is combined into a single block and loaded in alphabetical order of the note paths.
 This allows you to create a modular and maintainable CSS system for your vault.

 ### Body Classes